LibreCAD/docs/ref/fundamentals.rst

 .. actual image size 768px x 576px

+.. _polar-coords:

 Polar
 `````

 The *Polar* coordinate system uses one distance and one angle to locate a point in a drawing.
 In LibreCAD the *<* symbol is used to designate an angle when using polar coordinates.
-Polar coordinates take the form *100<45*, indicating a line 100 units long and at an angle of 45 degrees as shown.
+Polar coordinates take the form *100<45*, indicating a line 100 units long and with an angle of 45 degrees as shown.

 .. only:: html